-r.
+- r.
 Ensure that, unless contraindicated by the client's IPP, ICFs/IID shall house both male and female clients.
-Unrelated clients of grossly different ages, developmental levels and social needs shall not be housed in close physical proximity, and clients who are non-ambulatory, deaf, blind, epileptic, or otherwise with a physical disability shall not be grouped with lower functioning clients solely because of such disabilities.
+Unrelated clients of grossly different ages, developmental levels and social needs shall not be housed in close physical proximity, and clients who are non-ambulatory, deaf, blind, epileptic, or otherwise with a physical disability shall not be grouped with lower functioning clients solely because of such disabilities. - s.

-s.
 Ensure that the facility's rhythm of life shall conform to practices prevalent in the community.
-For example, older clients ordinarily shall not be expected to live according to the timetable of younger children.
+For example, older clients ordinarily shall not be expected to live according to the timetable of younger children. - t.

-t.
 Ensure that clients who are non-ambulatory and have multiple disabilities shall, except where otherwise indicated by a physician's order, spend a major portion of their waking day out of bed, and out of their bedroom, have planned daily activity, and be rendered mobile by suitable methods and devices.
 Clients shall not stay in beds, cribs, wheelchairs or orthopedic carts all day long, except on the order of a physician, which must be in writing if the order is to remain in effect for more than four (4) hours.

-Interpretive Guidelines, ICF for persons with ID from 42 C.F.R., section 483.420 TAG No. Regulation W139 (b) Standard: Client finances (1) The facility must establish and maintain a system that W140 (I) Assures a full and complete accounting of clients' personal funds entrusted to the facility on behalf of clients; and W141 (ii) Precludes any commingling of client funds with facility funds or with the funds of any person other than another client.
-W142 (2) The client's financial record must be available on request to the client, parents (if the client is a minor) or legal guardian.

-W144 (2) Answer communications from clients' families and friends promptly and appropriately;
+Interpretive ( TAG No. Guidelines, ICF for persons with ID from 42 C.F.R., section 483.420 Regulation W139 (b) Standard: Client finances W140 (1) The facility must establish and maintain a system that (I) Assures a full and complete accounting of clients, and the system that W141 (ii) Precludes any commingling of client funds with facility of W142 (2) The client's financial record must be available on request to the W144 (2) Answer communications from clients' families and friends promptly